Table of Contents

 Agent Configuration

-Spec Kitty supports 12 AI agents across different platforms.
+Spec Kitty supports AI agents across different platforms.
 Agent configuration is stored in .kittify/config.yaml and can be managed via CLI commands.
+Slash-command agents use user-global command roots; Codex and Vibe use project-local command skills under .agents/skills/.

 Supported Agents